-If you are a current holder of The Platinum Card® from American Express, American Express® Gold Card or American Express® Green Card*, you are probably scrambling to earn more Membership Rewards points.
+If you are a current holder of The Platinum Card® from American Express, American Express® Gold Card or American Express® Green Card*, you’re probably scrambling to earn more Membership Rewards points.

 Since Amex puts a strict “once-in-a-lifetime” limit on the introductory bonuses for its credit cards, finding other opportunities for earning and maximizing points is key to going far with Membership Rewards.

-Transfer bonuses are one of the best ways of squeezing more value out of your Membership Rewards points.
-Amex regularly offers transfer bonuses on its site and is a little more generous with these offers than some competing rewards programs.
-If you transfer your points to the right airline or hotel partner at the right moment, you can potentially get up to a 40% boost on the value of your points.
+Transfer bonuses, in particular, can help you squeeze more value out of your Membership Rewards points.
+Amex regularly offers transfer bonuses on its site, and if you transfer your points to the right airline or hotel partner at the right moment, you can potentially get up to a 20% boost on the value of your points.

 Read on to learn how transfer bonuses work and how to get the most value out of them.

 What is a transfer bonus?

 A transfer bonus is a limited time offer that awards you additional points or miles for transferring your points to an outside loyalty program.
 Most of the time, these bonuses are doled out as an additional percentage of rewards earned – for example, you might earn 15% to 40% more miles when you transfer rewards to a certain airline or hotel partner.
 Amex adds new transfer bonuses to its site pretty frequently, so it’s worth checking in on a regular basis to see what kinds of deals you can score.

 To show you what kinds of offers you can get, the list below includes all American Express transfer partners and the current transfer bonuses available as of the publish date:

 |Aeroplan||1,000 points = 1,920 airline miles||20% through Feb.
 15, 2022|

 |Air France / Flying Blue||1,000 points = 1,000 airline miles||None|